cosmos/awesome-cosmos/README.md

 - [Cosmosvalmon by Fresh Atoms](https://github.com/gaia/cosmosvalmon) - Configurable Cosmos validator monitoring and alerting service.
 - [cosmos-exporter by SOLAR Labs](https://github.com/solarlabsteam/cosmos-exporter) - a Prometheus exporter that scrapes data about wallets, specific validators or a validator set
 - [missed-blocks-checker by SOLAR Labs](https://github.com/solarlabsteam/missed-blocks-checker) - monitors validators' missed blocks and sends the information to Slack or Telegram
+- [Nodes Checker by Nodes.Guru](https://t.me/NodesGuru_bot) - check your nodes status online, receive instant notification if something is wrong with your validator node.

 ## Frameworks